The Signs And Symptoms Of Oral Cancer

 Symptoms may include persistent sores, lumps, red or white patches, difficulty swallowing, or changes in voice.

-Individuals over 45, tobacco users (including smokeless tobacco), heavy drinkers, those with HPV infection, and those with a family history of oral cancer are at higher risk.
+Individuals over 45, tobacco users (including smokeless tobacco), heavy drinkers, those with an HPV infection, and those with a family history of oral cancer are at higher risk.

 It’s recommended to have an oral cancer screening as part of your routine dental check-up, typically once a year.